IT Staffing Agency Las Vegas vs. In-House Recruiting: A Strategic Comparison

 No competitor in this space gives you a clean four-way comparison.
 Here it is.

-Option Estimated Cost Per Senior IT Hire Time-to-Fill (Las Vegas Market) Key Risk
+Option Relative Investment Time-to-Fill (Las Vegas Market) Key Risk

-Freelance Platform (Upwork, Toptal) $0 placement fee, higher hourly rates 3-10 days Compliance risk, no W-2 protections, limited vetting depth
+Freelance Platform (Upwork, Toptal) No placement fee, but typically higher ongoing rates 3-10 days Compliance risk, no W-2 protections, limited vetting depth

 Hidden Costs and How to Audit Your Agency Invoices